lucasfraulin/SoapKnights/README.txt

 	- Level 1
 		- 2 Dirt piles to clean up
 		- 1 Basic Slime enemy to kill
-		- 1 Water fall (showing dirty water)
-		- 1 Lever to purify the water (changes to clean water)
+		- 1 Entrance and 1 Exit door
-		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the lever and pull it to purify the water supply and cleanse the kingdom completing the level
+		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the exit door and interact with it to complete the level
 	- Level 2
 		- 3 Dirt piles to clean up
 		- 2 Basic Slime enemies, 2 Patrolling Slime enemies to kill